Skip to main content

 The University of Kentucky’s Appalachian Center and Appalachian Studies Program will feature a panel discussion about hydraulic fracturing (or “fracing”) as a way of extracting natural gas in Kentucky.
 The event, part of the Appalachian Forum series, will take place from 7-9 p.m Thursday, Feb.
 23, in Room 106 of UK's White Hall Classroom Building.

-Panelists at the event will represent a variety of relevant areas of expertise, and after brief introductory remarks by each panelist, Al Cross, director of the Institute for Rural
+Panelists at the event will represent a variety of relevant areas of expertise, and after brief introductory remarks by each panelist, Al Cross

 By Mike Lynch